mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p><h4>trnTDMCleanUp</p>
 </td>
 <td valign="top" width="300pxl">
-<p>Define the list of the TDM DB tables that need to be cleaned by the <a href= "articles/TDM/tdm_architecture/06_tdmdb_cleanup_process.md">TDM clean-up process</a>.
-The translation defines the Delete statement on each table and a clean-up indicator to indicate if the table needs to be cleaned by the TDM clean-up process.</p>
+<p>Define the list of the TDM DB tables to be cleaned by the <a href= "articles/TDM/tdm_architecture/06_tdmdb_cleanup_process.md">TDM clean-up process</a>.
+The translation defines the Delete statement on each table and a clean-up indicator indicating whether the table should be cleaned by the TDM clean-up process.</p>
 </td>
 <td valign="top" width="400pxl">
   <p>Clear the <strong>cleanup_ind</strong> to remove a table from the clean-up process.
-It is also possible to add TDM tables or edit the Delete statements on the tables if needed. </p>
+TDM tables can be added and Delete statements can be edited. </p>
 </td>
 </tr>
 </tbody>